 - TMJ Disorders

-Impacted teeth are wisdom teeth, or third molars, that have failed to fully emerge through the gum line or emerge in proper alignment.
-As the last set of teeth to develop, wisdom teeth do not always have enough room in the jaw to enter the mouth correctly, and inadequate amount of room in the jaw can leave the teeth trapped or impacted between the jawbone and the gum tissue.
+Impacted teeth are teeth that have failed to fully emerge through the gum line or emerge in proper alignment.
+Wisdom teeth, or third molars, are the last set of teeth to develop, and do not always have enough room in the jaw to enter the mouth correctly.
+Inadequate amount of room in the jaw can leave the teeth trapped or impacted between the jawbone and the gum tissue.
 Impacted wisdom teeth can have several harmful effects on the mouth, including swelling, pain, and infection, and can even cause permanent damage to the teeth, gums, and bones that surround them.
 Occasionally, wisdom teeth can disrupt sections of the jaw by causing the formation of cysts or tumors.
-When wisdom teeth are impacted, or even the other types of teeth that can experience the same difficulties, such as the cuspids and bicuspids, the dentists at Village Dental usually recommend having these teeth removed.
+When teeth are impacted, whether they are wisdom, cuspids, or bicuspids, the dentists at Village Dental usually recommend having these teeth removed.

 Accidents or infections can lead to tooth loss at any point in life, and oral surgery can remedy some of these unfavorable situations by providing dental implants.
 As alternatives to bridges or dentures, dental implants are tooth root substitutes that can be surgically anchored into the jawbone and attached to artificial teeth in order to stabilize them.
 Village Dental is able to determine which patients qualify for dental implants by analyzing bone density, bone levels, susceptibility to infection, and willingness to maintain good oral hygiene practices.